rafikmatta/aws_tha/README.md

 ## Running the API locally:

+You should be running a Python 3.8 or greater environment with all the dependencies listed in the requirements.txt installed.

 Please use the following bash command where your current directory is the root of this folder:

 ```nashorn js